-SHP 13258: Fairford Coach House
+SHP 13258 Fairford Coach House

-Fairford was initially a vineyard and winery.
+Fairford was initially a vineyard including many varieties of vines and grape mill.
 The first vintage was processed in 1861 and 1862.
 It was later diversified to manage cattle and produce almonds and vegetables.
 The coach house at Fairford was suffering badly from damp before receiving a grant of \$10,000 for roofing & site works.